 For her part, Catherine dangles this relationship in front of Nick like forbidden fruit.
 Roxy generally favours darker colours while Catherine wears white and beige.
 They even have contrasting black and white Lotus roadsters.
 This becomes a narrative set up when Nick pursues whom he believes is Catherine in a car chase.
 After a fatal accident it is revealed that Roxy was behind the wheel instead.
 This gives Nick an opportunity to play the masculine hero, holding Catherine in his arms as she purrs “Make love to me”.
 Masculinity restored.

 Lest we forget too, with that townhouse, beach house and hers/hers sports cars, Catherine is very rich.
-Her up-to-the-minute attire reflects this point, two prominent examples being sandy coloured Jodhpur style trousers with three quarter sleeve top and knee high leather boots and a sparkly gold backless cocktail dress worn for the nightclub scene.
+Her up-to-the-minute attire reflects this point, two prominent examples being sandy coloured Jodhpur-esque trousers with three quarter sleeve top and knee high leather boots and a sparkly gold backless cocktail dress worn for the nightclub scene – the style chosen so Douglas could easily grope Stone’s buttocks.
 Oftentimes the same big buckle leather belt is used and re-used.

 We never see Catherine in the sleeveless white dress or coat again.
 Following their first sexual encounter she strolls along the beach beside Nick wrapped in a blanket with fringing.
 Again the colour scheme is monochrome and white.
 “I like the choice of white” states Mirojnick.
 “It is in opposition to black.
 There is always tension in opposition.
 I like to use white in an unexpected ways.”